Lingua Latina, by Hans Ørberg, saved my teaching career.

 - You are not going to send me checks every year for six years…unless you want to!

 - You do not have to grade anything!
-I’ll do it for you.
+My site will do it for you.

 And remember, many of these courses take longer than two or three years to complete.